oscar-defelice/DeepLearning-lectures/README.md

 ### Mac M1 processors

-For new Apple M1 processor, there is a different requirement file.
+For new Apple M1 processors, there is a different requirement file.
 So set the virtual environment and then the command to execute is

 ```bash